-As we continue to expand our knowledge, and as the global health environment continues to change, we felt it was time to again review and revise our Guidelines.
-This version is more detailed, and includes new classes of equipment, and new issues to be faced.
-At the heart of the document, however, is the reliance on long standing partnerships.
+As we continue to expand our knowledge, and as the global health environment continues to change, we believe this document must be a living one, so our commitment is to make annual updates to include the latest thinking and requirements.
+At the heart of the document is our continued reliance on long standing partnerships.
 A truly successful donation program must rely on trust, knowledge, and familiarity with programs, products, and global health trends.
 Donations cannot be made without due consideration of a number of topics - some of which are highlighted herein.